 What happens to a Directors’ Personal Guarantee in Insolvency?

-Keep in mind that most personal guarantees are written so that the company does not have to liquidate to be ‘called in’, but may only be in arrears, or may have had a CCJ against the company and even simply not followed terms & conditions.
+Keep in mind that most personal guarantees are a form of security for the creditors and are written so that the company does not have to liquidate to be ‘called in’, but may only be in arrears, or may have had a CCJ against the company and even simply not followed terms & conditions.
 Whatever the reason you must act quickly so seek specialist personal guarantee advice sooner rather than later if your company is insolvent or in financial difficulty.

-The most common problems with director’s personal guarantees arise over time but usually become real when a company is liquidated and the main debtor (your company) is not in a position to pay.
+The most common problems with directors’ personal guarantees arise over time, however, usually become real when a company is liquidated and the main debtor (your company) is not in a position to pay.
 It is worth understanding a personal guarantee is not a secured liability, it is unsecured.
-The debt still remains unsecured unless it is secured by other means such as; a debenture on the company assets via fixed or floating charge, or a fixed second, charge on the family home.
+The debt still remains unsecured unless it is secured by other means such as; a debenture on the company assets via fixed or floating charge, or a fixed second, charge on personal assets such as the family home.

 These personal guarantees can take quite a few shapes and will often depend on the business that you are involved in.

-What is the Impact of Director’s Personal Guarantee During Administration?
+What is the Impact of a Directors’ Personal Guarantee During Administration?

-Although administration is intended to put a protective ring-fence around a company’s financial affairs, this does not extend to personal guarantees.
+Although administration is intended to provide some form of security by putting a protective ring-fence around a company’s financial affairs, this does not extend to personal guarantees.
 In cases of insolvency (including administration), the usual scenario is that the guarantee provider will immediately issue a demand for the full balance.
 Directors should expect to receive a fairly aggressive statutory demand letter not long after the insolvency is announced requesting full payment (plus interest and charges).

 The use of the word ‘personal’ in ‘personal guarantee’ is the clue that this type of guarantee falls outside the usually limited liability offered directors of a limited company.

 Any loan signed by a director is likely to have a clause which allows the lender to recall that money, at any time.
-Known as the ‘Insolvency Clause’ this is essentially a protective policy for the loan company loan stipulating that, even in cases of insolvency, the loan will still be viable.
+Known as the ‘Insolvency Clause’, this is essentially a protective policy of additional security for the lender, making sure that even in cases of insolvency, the debt will still be recoverable.
 This is the key to the ‘personal’ liability incurred by directors who have signed these documents.

 When a director cannot pay back the guarantee, then the loan security will be called in.
 In a company administration, for example, where a director has put up his house as a guarantee, this might mean he is forced to sell the house in order to satisfy a creditor.